james-priest/100-days-of-code-log-r2/ES6-Syntax.md

 ## 13. Quiz: For..of Loops (1-4)
 ### Directions
-Write a for...of loop that:
+Write a `for..of` loop that:

-- loops through each day in the days array
+- loops through each day in the `days` array
 - capitalizes the first letter of the day
 - and prints the day out to the console